nchanko/Myanmar-Ebook-OCR/epub_to_text/README.md

 ## Usage
 Open the Terminal.
-Navigate to the directory containing the scripts using the cd command.
-For example, if your scripts are in a folder named Scripts on your Desktop, you would type: cd ~/Desktop/Scripts
+Navigate to the directory containing the epub+to_text.sh using the cd command.
+For example, if you download the file on your Desktop, you would type: `cd ~/Desktop/Myanmar-Ebook-OCR/epub_to_text`
 Run the scripts with the following commands:

 ### Convert EPUB to Text: